The simplest static servers map URL paths directly to file names: since HTML

 If you are using the Python module http.server to preview the site then this

-will create pages whose links do not work; you will want to use the new option
+will create pages whose links do not work; you will want to use the new option only

 when generating the version of the site for uploading.